-Among the most versatile and prolific voiceover artists working today, Roberta is one of the few women in the industry to achieve a top tier career.
+One of the most versatile and prolific voiceover artists working today, Roberta is a fixture on network and cable television.

-When she was tapped for “The Expendables” campaign, Roberta became one of the few women to voice movie trailers.
-Since then, she’s done trailers for a diverse group of films including Catherine Deneuve’s “On My Way,” the BBC’s “Tiny Giants,” and the wacky “Space Station 76.”
+When she was tapped for The Expendables campaign, Roberta became one of the few women to voice movie trailers.
+She’s since worked on trailers for a diverse group of films, including Catherine Deneuve’s On My Way, the BBC’s Tiny Giants, and the wacky Space Station 76.

-Roberta began her career as part of a top-rated morning radio show, which she co-hosted with her husband.
-A longtime cast member of the award-winning radio comedy show, “Right Between the Ears,” which aired on Sirus/XM and NPR stations nationwide, she got the biggest laugh of her career as the voice of a cat on a weigh-reducing machine.
+Roberta’s love affair with the mic began on the radio as part of a top-rated morning show.
+A longtime cast member of the award-winning radio comedy show, Right Between the Ears, which aired on Sirus/XM and NPR stations nationwide, she got the biggest laugh of her career as the voice of a cat on a weigh-reducing machine.

-Roberta has the unique distinction of being a former TV Horror Host.
-Her creepy, loopy alter ego Crematia Mortem was recently inducted into Horrorhound Magazine’s “TV Horror Host Hall of Fame” along with Elvira, Dr. Paul Bearer and the Universal Studios “Shock” Package.
+Her on-camera work includes a lengthy stint, early in her career, as a TV horror host.
+In 2012, Roberta’s creepy, corset-clad alter ego Crematia Mortem was inducted into Horrorhound Magazine’s TV Horror Host Hall of Fame along with Elvira, Dr. Paul Bearer and the Universal Studios “Shock” Package.